erfanigh/rapidplate/README.md

 - Dockerfile included
 - Tailwind config included on frontend projects
 - Configured terminals based on project type. [more info](#terminal-keeper)
+- The Latest package version will be fetched for each dependecy on package.json

 ## Usage
 1. Install package globaly